Department Creation & Management

 You want a unique Learner Interface experience for your Learners.

-Departments allow you to customize the Learner Interface for each Department, whereas Groups do not.
 Additionally, you can have a unique URL Route for each Department.
 So, if you would like a unique Learner Experience for your subset of Learners, then it is best to use a Department.

 You want to automatically sort your Users into subsets based on a specific criteria.